microsoft/terraform-provider-azuredevops/website/docs/r/serviceendpoint_azurerm.html.markdown

 - `service_endpoint_name` - (Required) The Service Endpoint Name.
 - `azurerm_spn_tenantid` - (Required) The Tenant ID if the service principal.
 - `service_endpoint_authentication_scheme` - (Optional) Specifies the type of azurerm endpoint, either `WorkloadIdentityFederation`, `ManagedServiceIdentity` or `ServicePrincipal`.
 Defaults to `ServicePrincipal` for backwards compatibility.

+~> **NOTE:** The `WorkloadIdentityFederation` authentication scheme is currently in private preview.
+Your organisation must be part of the preview and the feature toggle must be turned on to use it.
+More details can be found [here](https://aka.ms/azdo-rm-workload-identity).

 - `azurerm_management_group_id` - (Optional) The Management group ID of the Azure targets.
 - `azurerm_management_group_name` - (Optional) The Management group Name of the targets.
 - `azurerm_subscription_id` - (Optional) The Subscription ID of the Azure targets.